ziyifu225/usbvfiod/docs/developers/vmTest.md

 This will start a python environment where you can run the `test_script()` (or other functions like `start_all()`).

-The QEMU vm will be accessible with:
+The QEMU vm will be accessible with the alias `sshhost` (available in the Nix devshell) or:
 ```
 ssh -p 2000 root@localhost -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no
 ```

-Using the QEMU vm as a proxy the nested cloud-hypervisor vm will be accessible with:
+Using the QEMU vm as a proxy the nested cloud-hypervisor vm will be accessible with the alias `sshguest`:
 ```
 ssh -o ProxyCommand="ssh -W %h:%p -p 2000 root@localhost -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no" -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no root@192.168.100.2
 ```